All Episodes

 Okay.

-He's taking on these sacred cows and he's giving people confidence that he means it and can do it simply by the force of his will, the force of his personality.
+He's taking on these sacred cows, and he's giving people confidence that he means it and can do it simply by the force of his will, the force of his personality.

-But I want to go back your theory.
+But I want to go back, your theory.

-Do you think that the Republicans I know you don't want them to win you for Trump, but do you think are you saying the conservatives' best chance is to rally around Kasich?
+Do you think that the Republicans, I know you don't want them to win you for Trump, but do you think, are you saying the conservatives' best chance is to rally around Kasich?

-No, no, I think you were right.
+No, no, I think you are right.

 I think their best chance is to rally around Cruz.